IradukundaHN/DATA-602/Assignments/Assignment #3/readme.md

 This a folder created for Assignment 3.

-### Dataset Description:

-### Project Description:
+### Objective

-The purpose of this assignment is to perform Exploratory Data Analysis (EDA) on a dataset of choice.
+The main objective is to perform Exploratory Data Analysis (EDA) on the wine quality dataset by:
+1. Identifying the inputs or independent variables and the target or dependent variable in our dataset
+2.

+### Dataset Description